rust-lang/book/2018-edition/src/ch10-03-lifetime-syntax.md

 ## Validating References with Lifetimes

-One detail we didn’t discuss in the “References and Borrowing” section in Chapter 4 is that every reference in Rust has a *lifetime*, which is the scope for which that reference is valid.
+One detail we didn’t discuss in the [“References and Borrowing”] [references-and-borrowing] section in
+Chapter 4 is that every reference in Rust has a *lifetime*, which is the scope for which that reference is valid.
 Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
 We must annotate types